mwhittaker/frankenpaxos/README.md

 Core code is in the [`shared`](shared/) directory, JVM-specific code is in the [`jvm/`](jvm/) directory, and Javascript-specific code is in the [`js/`](js/) directory.

+## Running Benchmarks
+See the `benchmarks/` directory for information on running benchmarks.

 ## Running in the Browser
 The code in this repository is compiled to Javascript using Scala.js.
 With a